-- 2.40 The site is previously developed land and has been in use for a variety of employment/industrial activities.
-A contaminated land study should be undertaken prior to development, and decontamination undertaken as required. - 2.41 The site may have potential to be of archaeological interest and this should be taken into consideration.
-No development shall commence within the area of interest before the applicant has secured the implementation of a programme of archaeological work.
-Upon the granting of any planning permission for the development of the site, the developer will be required to afford access to the site at all reasonable times to an archaeologist nominated by Essex County Council and shall allow their observations of the excavations and records to be made of any items of interest. - 2.42 The southern section is currently vacant there is potential that it could have ecological value which may need to be taken into consideration at the planning application stage. - 2.43 Whilst being sensitive to the character and setting of the surrounding area, the development should not be of an overly uniform design but should be of high quality.
+- 2.39 The site is previously developed land and has been in use for a variety of employment/industrial activities.
+A contaminated land study should be undertaken prior to development, and decontamination undertaken as required. - 2.40 The site may have potential to be of archaeological interest and this should be taken into consideration.
+No development shall commence within the area shown hatched on the approved drawing, before the applicant has secured the implementation of a programme of archaeological work, in accordance with a written scheme of investigation, which shall previously have been submitted to and approved in writing by the Local Planning Authority.
+The developer shall afford access to the site at all reasonable times to an archaeologist nominated by Essex County Council and shall allow their observations of the excavations and records to be made of any items of interest.
+In this respect, not less than 48 hours notice shall be given in writing to the Local Planning Authority of the commencement of works requisite for the implementation of the permitted development. - 2.41 The southern section is currently vacant there is potential that it could have ecological value which may need to be taken into consideration at the planning application stage. - 2.42 Whilst being sensitive to the character and setting of the surrounding area, the development should not be of an overly uniform design but should be of high quality.
 The principles of the Essex Design Guide should be taken into account.
 Development towards the eastern section of the industrial estate should be of a lower density, if deemed appropriate at the planning application stage, to reflect the presence of the Local Wildlife Site.